1. Elder Care

 Our 7 favorite medical alert systems with fall detection

 When judging a medical alert system with fall detection, we look at cost, features and monitoring service to select our top choices.
-Each of these companies operates using monitoring centers, which act as a fail-safe against false alarms and allow seniors to push an emergency button themselves.
-None of these companies require long-term contracts, and each offers a water-resistant fall alert device so seniors can wear them in the shower.
+Each of these companies offer devices that allow older adults to push a button themselves and contact a monitoring center, which can contact emergency responders if necessary.
+None of these companies requires a long-term contract, and each offers a water-resistant fall alert device so older adults can wear them in the shower.
 These companies offer varying benefits for users and caregivers at a variety of budget levels.

 Our favorite medical alert with fall detection